Cordova

-The Trustly Lightbox Javascript library allows you to quickly build a bank authorization workflow in your Cordova app.
-Integrating the Select Bank Widget and/or the Trustly Lightbox provides a powerful user experience that results in bank authorization data which can be used with other Trustly APIs.
+Use the Trustly Lightbox Javascript library to build bank authorization workflows in your Cordova apps.
+Integrate the Select Bank Widget or the Trustly Lightbox to retrieve bank authorization data that can be used with other Trustly APIs.

 • iOS (cordova-ios >= 6.1.0)